 The Charter prescribes that the CSC provides no less than three updates per year to the RySG and ccNSO during ICANN meetings.
 The CSC has recommended that this requirement be changed to “… no less than two updates per year” to be conducted at ICANN’s meetings.

-The CSC and Review Team note that the format of what is currently designated as the Policy Forum considerably limits the opportunity to provide the required updates and the membership of the CSC do not generally attend these ICANN meetings.
+The CSC and Review Team note that the format of what is currently designated as the Policy Forum considerably limits the opportunity to provide the required updates and members of the CSC might not otherwise attend these ICANN meetings.

 Travel funding for CSC

-travel funding for representatives of the CSC is not available.
+Specific travel funding for representatives of the CSC is not available.
 This was discussed as part of the CWG IANA Transition and it was the view of the CWG that funding for members of the CSC was available through the ccNSO and RySG.
 The Review Team noted that the aforementioned view was also explicitly included in the Selection Criteria for potential CSC Candidates.

-However, it also understood that the Charter requires the CSC to provide updates to the ccNSO and RySG at ICANN meetings and the CSC also provides updates to other groups at ICANN meeting.
-It is also understood and has been the case that the CSC used and will use ICANN meetings to meet as a Committee to progress work.
-Finally, as soon as the procedures for light weight changes of the service levels has been agreed, ICANN meetings will be used to inform and seek feed-back from direct customers regarding proposed changes.
+However, it also understood that the Charter requires the CSC to provide updates to the ccNSO and RySG at ICANN meetings and the CSC also provides updates to other groups at ICANN meetings.
+As noted above, the CSC uses ICANN meetings to provide face-to-face reports to the ccNSO and GNSO/RySG and also to meet as a Committee to progress work.In addition, when procedures are in place to adopt minor changes in service levels,, ICANN meetings will be used to inform and seek feed-back from direct customers regarding proposed changes.

 Review or change to service level targets.